aguernut/stabcodes/doc/source/index.rst

    This library was developed during my thesis to simplify my stim experiment.
 It is *not* in active development.
 Check out the :doc:`usage` section to :ref:`install <installation>` it.

 .. toctree::
-   usage
    :maxdepth: 2
    :caption: Contents:

+   usage

 .. autosummary::
-   :toctree: _autosummary
+   :toctree: _toctree
+   :recursive:
    :template: custom-module-template.rst
-   :recursive:

    stabcodes